dmalenic/mc14500b/README.md

 - The world is cyclic, i.e., the first cell is a neighbor of the last cell.

 - The initial state can be defined by the state of 5 middle cells (1..6).
-The initial state of the first and the last cell is always dead.
+The initial state of the first and the last cells is always dead.

-#### Why The Choices Described Above
+#### The Rationale Behind The Choices Described Above

 - The physical limitation of the MC14500 system it targets is only 8 bits of RAM.

 - It would be possible to design the program to set the initial state of all seven cells.
 However, if the initial state of one automaton corresponds to any other automaton's internal state, those two automatons are equivalent.
 It would only make a program more complex but not allow new behavior.

 - Initial cells are defined in the middle of the world.
 The emulated world is cyclic, but our perception of the visualization is not.
 This choice does not yield any new behavior but makes the generated states' symmetry more